 - People with a cerebrospinal fluid leak or the potential for a leak, as with a cochlear implant.

 If you have an egg allergy, you can still get a flu vaccine.

 Controlling the spread of infection

 - Avoid crowds.
-Flu spreads easily wherever people congregate — in child care centers, schools, office buildings, auditoriums and public transportation.
-By avoiding crowds during peak flu season, you reduce your chances of infection.
-And, if you're sick, stay home for at least 24 hours after your fever subsides so that you lessen your chance of infecting others.
+The flu spreads easily wherever people gather — in child care centers, schools, office buildings and auditoriums and on public transportation.
+By avoiding crowds during peak flu season, you lower your chances of infection.